thewellnamed/shadow/README.md

-# TBCC Shadow Priest Log Analyzer
+# Wrath Shadow Priest Log Analyzer

-To build and run locally, you'll either need [Angular CLI](https://github.com/angular/angular-cli) (built with v12.2.7) or [Yarn](https://yarnpkg.com/).
+To build and run locally, you'll either need [Angular CLI](https://github.com/angular/angular-cli) (built with v14.2.2) or [Yarn](https://yarnpkg.com/).
 If you're familiar with ng-cli commands, you can use those.

 ### Yarn Commands